Online Degrees VS Traditional Degrees – Comparing the “Opportunity Cost"

 If you take the brick-and-mortar route, the opportunity cost is what your experience might have been, had you earned your degree online instead.

 - Flexibility around your schedule.

-- No wasted time and hassles commuting to classes.
+- No wasted time and hassle commuting to classes.

 - You decide when, where, and how you study.
-Your classroom is wherever you are.
+Your classroom is wherever you decide.